Would You Believe It!

 Would You Believe It! is a 1929 British silent comedy film directed by Walter Forde and starring Forde, Pauline Johnson and Arthur Stratton.
 It was made at the Nettlefold Studios in Walton-on-Thames and released as a supporting feature.
-It was later re-released with added sound effects and music.
+Due to the general public's apathy toward silent films, it was quickly released in a sound version that features a synchronized musical score with sound effects.

+Plot

 A British inventor develops a new high-tech tank and is pursued by foreign agents who wish to capture the design.